 The Singer Start 1304 is the best basic sewing machine for beginners.
 It has a durable, yet simple design that’s capable of both small and large projects.
 There are 6 stitches, including the coveted zig zag stitch.

-How We Chose the Best Sewing Machines for Beginners
+How Do You Chose the Best Sewing Machines for Beginners?

 Our beginner sewing machine reviews were based on a few criteria: